John F. DiTusa

 Professor of Organic and Materials Chemistry, Louisiana State University

 Dr. Nesterov’s research spans over the development of functional organic materials that may eventually replace traditionally used materials with cheaper and better-performing new ones.
 The “bottom-up” paradigm which is being pursued in his group starts from a thorough molecular design, followed by transferring the individual molecule’s property into a bulk material or device through a controlled molecular assembly approach, and subsequent detailed studies and characterization of the resulting materials and devices.
 The individual projects span across various areas such as preparation of molecularly organized nanostructured thin-film electronic materials and devices, design of fluorescent chemosensors, development of synthetic methods to prepare complex conjugated polymers and block copolymers with precisely controlled molecular composition, etc. At the core of his group efforts lies the ability to synthesize complex organic molecules, which allows tackling challenging research problems at the interface of organic and materials chemistry.
 The fascinating multifaceted properties of extended -conjugated oligomers and polymers make them a unique subject of studies, capable of taking his research to different, often dissimilar areas, and offering breadth of potential practical applications.
 Although such practical applications are a desirable and welcome target, Dr. Nesterov’s group puts the main emphasis on deciphering the fundamental details of the underlying processes, discovering new phenomena, establishing connections between molecular structure and resulting properties, therefore contributing into better understanding of the basic principles of physical organic chemistry.
 This multidisciplinary research program combines contemporary and traditional areas of physical organic and synthetic organic chemistry, macromolecular chemistry, photochemistry, and theoretical and computational chemistry.
 Dr. Nesterov was awarded the NSF Career Award (2006) and Ralph E. Powe Junior Faculty Enhancement Award (2005).
+Dr. Nesterov accepted a position as Professor of Chemistry at Northern Illinois University.

 Professor of Physics, Louisiana State University